 So yes, they are now in the other country, and hopefully they should be seeing an eye doctor today to see what he has to say.

-But the reason that I’m excited about them being in Mali is that we might get answers from the US!
-A fellow missionary, who is a doctor and has been helping give us an idea of how to help Rachida, is flying out from Mali tomorrow to go to the US, and she offered to bring Rachida’s CT scans with her.
+But the reason that I’m excited about them being in the other country is that we might get answers from the US!
+A fellow missionary, who is a doctor and has been helping give us an idea of how to help Rachida, is flying out from that country tomorrow to go to the US, and she offered to bring Rachida’s CT scans with her.
 Please pray that she’ll get to see a retinoblastoma specialist who will be willing to look at her scans and give us advice as to what the options are from here.
 I so look forward to having the advice of an American doctor who will actually tell the truth.
 Pray that all the connections will work and that the scans will be good enough to be able to show the doctor what is going on.
 Also pray that if there is hope in the US of some treatment that would be able to give her some vision back, that He would somehow provide so that she would be able to treated.

 Thanks so much for your prayers!
 I’ll continue to keep you posted here as I know more.